 - Sole Survivor

 - True Companions: With Sean.
-They were both devoutly religious, both African-American, and both had similar upbringings.
+They were both devoutly religious, both African-American, both had similar upbringings, and both were the only two original Maraamu members to make it to the jury stage.
 His vote for her was basically guaranteed.

 - Wham Line: At the final immunity challenge